microsoft/deploy-MLmodels-on-iotedge/object-detection-azureml/README.md

 - Step 2: Provision and Configure IoT Edge Device.
 - Step 3: Develop an ML model, register it in Azure Container Service (ACR) and build it into a docker image through AzureML.
 This docker image will be used to create a docker container (module) running on the edge device.
 - Step 4: Deploy the ML module on IoT Edge Device.
-- Step 5: Test the `people-detector-service` Module.
+- Step 5: Test the deployed ML Module.
 - Step 6: Tear down Azure resources and clean up the edge device.